allen-cell-animated/deepzoom_demo/tiles2/readme.txt

+# get all the image files into one local directory
 python getfiles.py
+# print some useful numbers about how the tiling might look
+python countfiles.py
+# duplicate or remove some files
+python dupfiles.py [number]
+# re-run the tiling counter to verify zero remainders
+python countfiles.py
+# if remainders are zero, then we are ready to run the montage operation
 magick montage -background "#000000" src\*.png .\cells.png
 # examine image and add/remove cells from src\*.png to make it nice and square without empty space
 # for example, from linux: select 35 files at random, and cp them to new filenames with random number prefixes